Guidelines for the use of trade marks and intellectual property rights belonging to the Formula 1 companies

 Use within domain names for non-commercialised websites (e.g. Fan sites or news sites) may be tolerated at our discretion.

-Our Permitted Word Marks may be used after a domain name as a sub-domain but not as a prefix name so long as the use does not make any unauthorised association with third parties.
+Our Permitted Word Marks may be used after a domain name as a sub-resource but not as a prefix sub-domain so long as the use does not make any unauthorised association with third parties.
 For example,www.racingfanatic.com/formula1 is acceptable, www.formula1.racingfanatic.com is not.

 Social media and mobile services